-The soil cover in the WLPZ was found to be slightly disturbed, 15.3% of soil cover disturbed, by the logging equipment during removal of the encroached Pinus contorta (Figure 27).
+The soil cover in the WLPZ had 15.3% of soil cover disturbed by the logging equipment during removal of the encroached Pinus contorta (Figure 27).
 The amount of disturbed soil cover increased to 32.5% the 2nd year following treatment primarily due to burnt soil cover, 21.2%, from the Dixie Fire (see Figures 27, 5, and 6).
 The percentage of equipment disturbance was reduced by 4% in 2022 compared to 2021 from vegetation recovery of the disturbed soil cover.